-The Maryland Volleyball Program (MVP) provides opportunities for BOYS to compete in USA Volleyball Junior Olympic competition at a local, regional, and national level.
-MVP was first established in 1986 and has competed in every JOV National Championship since 1987.
+The Maryland Volleyball Program (MVP) is a non-profit organization which provides opportunities for official website boys to compete in USA Volleyball Junior Olympic (JO) competition at local, regional, and national levels.
+MVP was first established in 1986 and has competed in every USA Volleyball Junior Olympic National Championship since 1987.

-We are dedicated to providing quality training beyond what is available through the school systems, and competition at a local, regional, and national level.
-This competitive athletic experience can enhance social development, contribute to mental and physical health, and teach the values of teamwork, responsibility, self discipline, and self motivation.
+We are dedicated to providing quality training beyond what is available through the school systems and competition at local, regional, and national levels.
+This competitive athletic experience can enhance social development, contribute to mental and physical health, and teach the values of teamwork, responsibility, self-discipline, and self-motivation.

-It is our sincere desire to provide a solid foundation of fundamentals to enable participants to develop, not only as players, but also as persons.
-Given this base, we hope that these youths will continue playing well beyond their Junior Olympic years, for volleyball is truly a lifetime sport.
+It is our sincere desire to provide a solid foundation of fundamentals to enable participants to develop, not only as players, but also as people.
+Given this base, we hope that these youths will continue playing well beyond their Junior Olympic years.
+Volleyball is truly a lifetime sport.

 Junior Olympic Volleyball Background